awsdocs/amazon-lumberyard-user-guide/doc_source/lumberyard-intro.md

 ### Modular Gems<a name="lumberyard-aaa-engine-gems"></a>

 Lumberyard's Modular Gems system gives you a library of prebuilt features with which you can start new projects or prototype ideas quickly\.
-Modular gems offer increased control over which technologies to include in your game project\.
-Create your own modular gems or use the gems included with Lumberyard, such as weather effects, a boids\-based ambient creature system, lightning effects, a camera framework, and more\.
+Modular Gems offer increased control over which technologies to include in your game project\.
+Create your own modular Gems or use the Gems included with Lumberyard, such as weather effects, a boids\-based ambient creature system, lightning effects, a camera framework, and more\.

 For more information, see [Using Gems to Add Modular Features and Assets](gems-system-gems.md)\.